tursodatabase/examples/README.md

 - [At The Polls]: A poll making website built with [Sveltekit], [Turso], and [Drizzle].
 - [Top Web Frameworks]: A top web frameworks listing made with [Nuxt] and [Turso].
 - [Turso Next.js Starter]: A top web frameworks listing made with [Next.js] and [Turso].
+- [Workers-Turso TypeScript Demo]: A demo project demostrating using the integration of [Turso] in a [Cloudflare Workers] TypeScript project.
 - [The Mug Store]: An e-commerce store built with [Remix], [Turso], [Drizzle], set to be deployed to [Cloudflare Workers].
 - [The Mug Store API]: A distributed REST API built using [Cloudflare workers] and [Turso] with [Drizzle] used as the ORM.
 - [Find Me On]: A social links listing app built with [Qwik] and [Turso].